Amazon Seller Central: A Comprehensive Tutorial

 High-Quality Images

 Ensure your product images are high-resolution and showcase your product from multiple angles.
-Amazon recommends at least 1000 pixels on the longest side for optimal zoom capabilities.
+AMZ recommends at least 1000 pixels on the lengthy side for optimal zoom capabilities.

 Compelling Titles

-Your product title should be clear and include essential keywords.
+Your product title should be clear and include the necessary keywords.
 Keep it within Amazon’s character limit and use natural language.
-For instance, “Wireless Bluetooth Headphones with Noise Canceling, Black” is both descriptive and keyword-rich.
+For instance, “Wireless Bluetooth Headphones with Noise Canceling, Black” is both descriptive & keyword-rich.

 Detailed Descriptions and Bullet Points

-Provide thorough product descriptions that answer potential customer questions.
-Break down features and benefits into bullet points to make it easy to read.
+Provide thorough product descriptions that answer potential customer queries.
+Break down features & benefits into bullet points to make it easy to read.
 For instance:

-- Long-lasting battery life – up to 20 hours of playtime
+• Long-lingering battery life – up to 20 hour of playtimes

 Utilize Backend Keywords